Contributing to Wavelog

 - Application bugs → wavelog/wavelog Issues

-- Documentation errors → wavelog/wavelog-documentation Issues
+- Documentation errors → wavelog/wavelog-docs Issues

 Before opening a new issue, search existing ones to avoid duplicates.
 Include as much detail as possible: Wavelog version, PHP version, browser and steps to reproduce.